29th/personnel-v3/README.md

 Put the `dump.sql` file in the `db/dump/` directory.

-### Secret key
+### Steam web api key
-In order for the application to decrypt `config/credentials.yml.enc`, you'll need to get the `master.key` file from another team member and place it into the `config/` directory.
+Users sign in to the application via Steam.
+To enable this functionality, you'll need to pass it a Steam Web API Key.
+You can get one by [filling out this form](http://steamcommunity.com/dev/apikey).
+Once you have it, copy `.env.sample` to `.env` and add your key to it.

 ### Running the application